SnowyMouse/chimera/README.md

 **please do not report it on the Chimera discord server**, alternatively you can report it on the ShadowMods server (https://shadowmods.net/discord).

-You need the Lua dynamic library to get this working.
-You can find it in `ext/lua/bin` folder.